mohammednawfal/DA5401-Assignment-5/README.md

 Name: Cheruarakkal Mohammed Nawfal
 Roll No: ME21B046

-The submission contains one file:
+The submission contains one folder:
-1. A4.ipynb
+A5

+The contents of A5 are:
+- A5.ipynb
+- yeast folder

 To access the submission:
 1. Clone the repo.